Things I Don’t Understand

 What could possibly be going through someone’s head when they do something like that?
 I was a pretty heedless young man at age 20, I guess.
 Multiply that heedlessness by a factor of N and you get bomb throwing?

-8 Responses to “Things I Don’t Understand”
+8 thoughts on “Things I Don’t Understand”

-Maybe he was thinking “Happy 4th of July”?
+1. Maybe he was thinking “Happy 4th of July”?

 Our neighbors across the street had some mongo (pony keg-sized) fireworks last night, and enough to last for over an hour.
 A few times cars going by had to stop in the middle of the street to allow a given firework to fizzle out.
 At one point I muttered “Now you know how it feels to be on patrol in Baghdad, fucker” to a a big-ass Escalade.